Steps to Successful Forum Marketing

 The best advice is to go with an actual picture of yourself, as people prefer interacting and doing business with real people.

 Create a Compelling User Profile

 A good profile can help you establish credibility on the forum.
-Provide a solid description of your expertise and experience.
-Feel free to add in a couple of personal tidbits to humanize your profile.
+Provide a solid description of your expertise and experience, and feel free to add in a couple of personal tidbits to humanize your profile.
 Information about your hometown, your pet's name, or your favorite sports team are good ways to break the ice.
-Stay away from sharing potentially polarizing information such as political or religious affiliation.
+Stay away from sharing potentially polarizing information, such as political or religious affiliations.

-Provide contact information so other users can get in touch with you if they are interested in learning more about your business.
+Provide contact information so other users can get in touch with you if they're interested in learning more about your business.
 A lot of spammers and identity thieves search through forums for personal information.
-Therefore, you should only share information you wouldn't mind being made public, such as a throwaway webmail address.
+Therefore, you should only share information you wouldn't mind being made public.

-Most forums today will allow you to post links to your Facebook page, LinkedIn Profile, Twitter account along with other social media accounts such as Pinterest and Instagram - be sure to utilize these platforms and link to them.
+Most forums today will allow you to post links to your Facebook page, LinkedIn Profile, and Twitter account, along with other social media accounts such as Pinterest and Instagram.
+Be sure to take advantage of these chances and link to them.

 Introduce Yourself to the Community

 Many forums encourage new users to introduce themselves to the community by making an introductory post.
 This is usually done in threads especially designated for welcoming new members.
 These threads are usually called some variation of "Say Hi Here," "How Did You Find Us?" or " New Members Check In Here."